-Lesson Plan: Canadian Women Firsts
+Lesson Plan: For Teachers: Canadian Women Firsts

 Throughout history, many individuals have pursued a role that was considered non-traditional.
 Jeanne Sauvé was a woman of many firsts in Canada, whether as a politician from Quebec, Speaker of the House of Commons, or governor general.
 She was brought up to believe she could do anything, and so she followed the path that made the most sense to her.
 In this activity, students will examine other firsts for women in Canada.

 Students will choose one of the following women (or other suggestions of your choice or of students' choice) to research:

 They will write a brief biography of their chosen subject, highlighting especially what firsts this woman is responsible for in Canadian history.
 One student from each group will act the biography in role and challenge the class to guess the subject.

 Assess student work using the download sheet Canadian Women Firsts.